SHOPPING | CONTACT | NEWS | SUBSCRIBE

 Obviously, with the cold and the rain, these vehicles are very popular, and as such, they will be very crowded at peak times, on weekends or on public holidays !.

-TIMETABLES AND PRICES TRAM BUDAPEST
+TRAM BUDAPEST TIMETABLES AND PRICES

 Here are the timetables of the 4 most important lines of the Budapest Tram.

-TRAM 2: from Jászai Mari tér, Monday to Sunday, from 04:40 to 00:16.
-In the opposite direction, from 04:12 to midnight.
+TRAM 2: from Jászai Mari tér, Monday to Sunday, from 04:41 to 00:16.
+In the opposite direction, from 04:17 to 23:50.
+The frequency increases from 20 minutes in the evening to about 5 minutes during rush hour.

-TRAM 4: from Széll Kálmán tér M every day, including holidays, from 04:53 to 23:25.
-In the opposite direction, from 04:38 to midnight.
-Saturday and Sunday until 10:58 pm.
+TRAM 4: from Széll Kálmán tér M every day, including holidays, from 04:58 to 23:33.
+In the opposite direction, from 04:30 to 23:30.
+The frequencies vary from a minimum of 5 to a maximum of 10/20 minutes.

-Leave a comment
+Leave a Reply

 Share the post